|260A.01||TRUANCY PROGRAMS AND SERVICES.|

 (2) if the county attorney has not elected to participate in the truancy mediation program, refer the matter for appropriate legal action against the child or the child's parent or guardian under chapter 260 or section 120A.34.

 A county attorney may establish a truancy mediation program for the purpose of resolving truancy problems without court action.
-If a student is in a school district or charter school that has established a school attendance review board, the student may be referred to the county attorney under section 260A.06, subdivision 3.
-If the student's school district or charter school has not established a board, the student may be referred to the county attorney by the school district or charter school if the student continues to be truant after the parent or guardian has been sent or conveyed the notice under section 260A.03.
+If a student is in a school district that has established a school attendance review board, the student may be referred to the county attorney under section 260A.06, subdivision 3.
+If the student's school district has not established a board, the student may be referred to the county attorney by the school district if the student continues to be truant after the parent or guardian has been sent or conveyed the notice under section 260A.03.

 The county attorney may request the parent or legal guardian and the child referred under subdivision 1 to attend a meeting to discuss the possible legal consequences of the minor's truancy.
 The notice of the meeting must be served personally or by certified mail at least five days before the meeting on each person required to attend the meeting.
 The notice must include: